Assembless/react-littera/README.md

 React Native compatibility has not been tested but the community reported 100% usability.

 #### You can easily transfer translations with a component.
 Just define the translations object in your components file or directory.
-It will travel with your component, just remember to add react-littera as a dependency!
+It will travel with your component, just remember to add @assembless/react-littera as a dependency!

 ## License